As a homeowner, at some point, you will be faced with replacing your hot water tank.

 A tankless water heater only heats the water you require as needed and supplies a continuous flow of hot water.

-There are many great reasons to consider switching from a traditional hot water tank to an on-demand tankless hot water heater.
+There are many great reasons to consider switching from a traditional hot water tank to an on-demand, tankless hot water heater.
+Here are a few reasons why you may want to switch to a tankless hot water heater.

-The number one reason many homeowners consider a tankless heater is to save on energy.
+The number one reason many homeowners consider a tankless hot water heater is to save on energy.
 Because you only use enough energy to heat the water you require, you save considerably on energy.

 A tankless hot water heater can save you 24-34% of your energy costs to provide your home with hot water.
-With the average home spending $400 to $600 a year by switching to a tankless hot water heater you could be saving $100 a year or more in energy costs to heat your water.
+With the average home spending $400 to $600 a year by switching to a tankless hot water heater, you could save $100 a year or more in energy costs to heat your water.

 Tankless units are incredibly small compared to their counterparts.
 They are a great option to save on space.
 Essentially, you are giving up a 30 to 50 gallon storage tank that sits on the floor of your basement or utility room.